llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/use-designated-initializers.rst

 By applying it, we can always be sure that aggregates are constructed correctly, because every variable being initialized is referenced by name.

-Even when compiling in a language version older than C++20, depending on you compiler, designated initializers are potentially supported.
+Even when compiling in a language version older than C++20, depending on your compiler, designated initializers are potentially supported.
 Therefore, the check is not restricted to C++20 and older.
+Check out the options ``-Wc99-designator`` to get support for mixed designators in initializer list in C and ``-Wc++20-designator`` for support of designated initializers in older C++ language modes.

 Example: